Projects

 Paper trails is a short adventure game, heavy with themes of cosy horror, mystery, and cuteness!
 Set in the child's story pop-up book, you play as a re-incarnated Rabbit, and must explore a world of wonder and danger, to find out why you were given this second chance.
 With visuals inspired from children’s novels, and a tone that toes the line between whimsical, horrifying, and heartfelt, Paper Trails is a game that can be appreciated by all.

-Looking back, I would have wanted to set out some standards for systems interacting with eachother.
+Looking back, I would have wanted to set out some standards for systems interacting with eachother, as bugs arose from the lack of well developed interfaces between systems.

 This project was a DARE Academy Finalist, and was showcased down at London EGX.